aylei/kubectl-debug/README.md

 # default namspace is default
 RegistrySecretName: my-debug-secret
 RegistrySecretNamespace: debug
+# in agentless mode, you can set the agent pod's resource limits/requests:
+# default is not set
+agentCpuRequests: ""
+agentCpuLimits: ""
+agentMemoryRequests: ""
+agentMemoryLimits: ""
 ```

 If the debug-agent is not accessible from host port, it is recommended to set `portForward: true` to using port-forawrd mode.